writethedocs/www/docs/blog/write-the-docs-2016-year-in-review.rst

 We had a few conversations about how to archive Slack in a good way, and the idea of sending summary updates each month was an inventive way to handle this.
-I think it has been full of value each month, and a wonderful way to keep tabs on the the community if you can't keep up with Slack.
+I think it has been full of value each month, and is a wonderful way to keep tabs on the the community if you can't keep up with Slack.

 Meetups
 =======